Sunlight5288/TCP-/README.md

 # TCP-C++
 In a linux system，I have made a software based on TCP with C++.
-It is composed of two part that are a client and a server.
+It is composed of two parts that are a client and a server.
 The client can transfer a file into server and get a file list about which is stored at the server.